ozolos/fvg/README.md

 ![logo.png](examples/logo/logo.png)

 **Faceless Vector Graphics is a little image format that compiles into SVG using node.js** It came about because I needed a method to dynamically generate SVGs from a template through a node-webkit app.
-While SVGs can use style sheets to change appearance or be created from scratch using [svg.js](http://svgjs.com/) or [snap.svg](http://snapsvg.io/) — I could find nothing that allowed me to start with a template, pass it variables through a .json, and embed (**!**link) SVGs within SVGs.
+While SVGs can use style sheets to change appearance or be created from scratch using [svg.js](http://svgjs.com/) or [snap.svg](http://snapsvg.io/) — I could find nothing that allowed me to start with a template, pass it variables through a JSON, and embed (**!**link) SVGs within SVGs.

 Inspired by and written in Coffeescript, themed after the Guild of Faceless Men, FVG aims to make SVGs easily programmable without complex scripts.
-Version 0.1 includes just two/three methods and is built with two functions.
-(Are they methods and functions?
-Maybe someone can help me understand what I made.)
+Version 0.1 includes just two methods and is compiled with two functions.
+Plans for future versions include passing parameters, embedding javascript for semantic variables, and SVG generation through [svg.js](http://svgjs.com/) or [snap.svg](http://snapsvg.io/).

 ## How to use